tommyvdz/RunPowerWorkout/README.md

 * Power zone model to use when outside of a workout : Stryd, Jim Vance, Steve Palladino, 80/20, Van Dijk and Van Megen
 * Set up an alternative layout (for High memory devices)
 * Automatically switch every 5 seconds between two layouts (for High memory devices)
+* Allow to choose between Lap/Step Power and Instant power for the top field (for High memory devices)
+* Allow to choose between Lap Duration and Lap Distance in the bottom field, outside of workouts (for High memory devices)
 * Alert on a static zone for watches without workout support (ConnectIQ <3.2).
-Set to the zone number in order, 0 to disable
+  Set to the zone number (for instance, if you have zones `1,2,3,X,4,Y,5`, Zone X would be 4 and Zone 4 would be 5), 0 to disable

 ### Download